 On September 24, 1991, a little-known band from Seattle released a CD called Nevermind.
 Nothing was ever the same again.

 Don Dixon and Mitch Easter co-produced REM’s first two (and arguably best) albums, Murmur and Reckoning.
 S&R contacted Dixon earlier today to ask if he had any thoughts on the band’s break-up.
 Here’s what he had to say.
-I’ll miss R.E.M. but I completely understand why they’re calling it quits.
-I haven’t spoken with anyone in […]

 Today, if we choose to listen, we’ll hear a great deal about America, about the last decade, about the lessons we’ve learned.
 Football will be played.
 Flags will be waved.
 Tears will be shed.
-And tomorrow we’ll be exactly what we were yesterday, only moreso.
-Maybe today is a bad time for critiques.
-Or maybe […]

 We all have our favorite artists and songs and albums.
 Even those of us who listen to a lot of different styles and have thousands of CDs in our collections undoubtedly have a few we keep coming back to more than others.
 While I have never really had this discussion with anyone, I imagine that there are all kinds of reasons why certain songs and collections draw us back.

 The albums I have listened to the most would surprise most people, I suspect.
 Those who know me would probably think I’ve spun U2’s War or Unforgettable Fire the most, or REM’s Reckoning, or maybe one of the Police’s CDs.
 Maybe even something by Queen.
 And they’d be close, because I have in fact played the hell out of those albums.
 My original copy of A Night at the Opera – back in the days of the vinyl LP – was so worn I was expecting the needle to carve completely through the record at any moment.